michalkoziara/simple-duplicate/README.md

 The default keyboard shortcut is set as ``Ctrl+Q``, but one can change this in the extension settings.

+This extension is available for download from the Firefox addons listing under the name [Simple Duplicate](https://addons.mozilla.org/en-US/firefox/addon/simple-duplicate/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on